Why Pete Evans put his daughter into therapy at 12 months old

 He's no stranger to controversy, especially when it comes to his lifestyle, diet and parenting methods.

-Celebrity chef and paleo advocate Pete Evans has been slammed previously by peak medical bodies, criticising some of his work and advice around diet and alternative medicines as "irresponsible".
+Celebrity chef and paleo advocate Pete Evans - husband of Kiwi Nicola Robinson, previously known as model and socialite Nicky Watson - has been slammed before by peak medical bodies, criticising some of his work and advice around diet and alternative medicines as "irresponsible".

 Read more: • Pete Evans defends baby bone broth experts deemed deadly